This post was updated to include numbers from the 2021/2022 season

 How tall do you have to be play in the NBA?

 Your dream is to make it to the NBA one day?
-I guess it doesn’t come as a surprise that this dream is much easier to realize if you are tall.
+Muggsy Bogues, the shortest NBA player ever, was only 5’3, but there is no doubt that it is easier to make the NBA if you are taller!

 But just how tall do you need to be?